 Using Ghost Inspector as an Alert Source

-Select Ghost Inspector from Alert Source drop down and copy the Webhook URL shown.
+(2) Search for Ghost Inspector from the Alert Source drop-down and copy the Webhook URL

 For an Alert Source to turn active (indicated by a green dot - Receiving alerts against the name of the Alert Source in the drop-down), you can either generate a test alert or wait for a real-time alert to be generated by the Alert Source.

 An Alert Source is active if there is a recorded incident via that Alert Source for the Service in the last 30 days.

 Create a Squadcast Webhook in Ghost Inspector

 Select Notifications panel from the account settings.

 In the notifications window, under Webhooks, choose Yes for Enabled and add the webhook URL from above and make sure Frequency is selected as Send once if the test fails, then once when it passes again, so the alerts can be Auto-Resolved in Squadcast when the test passes again.

 Go to your test suite settings and select the Notifications tab and make sure webhooks has Use Organizational settings enabled.